schelik/JRE-Clips-Bot/readme.md

 <li>The bot checks if the provided YouTube link is valid and then downloads the video using Pytube. </li>
 <li>It then utilizes MoviePy to cut the video into clips according to the timestamp in the video description. </li>
 <li>A Chapter object is created for every single clip.
 It includes title, description, thumbnail, and start time of the clip.</li>
-<li>A clip related image is downloaded using Bing API.
+<li>A clip related image is downloaded using Bing Search API.
 Pillow creates a green square and adds the image to the clip thumbnail. </li>
 <li>Finally it uploads the clips, thumbnails, and descriptions through YouTube Data API.</li>
 <li>The bot is Dockerized and can run on any device</li>